 - 3% Cash Back at U.S. Supermarkets: American Express likes to use this term as a way to rule out purchases at superstores like Walmart and Target and warehouse membership clubs such as Costco and Sam’s Club.
-This bonus is limited to $6,000 in purchases per year.
+This bonus is limited to $6,000 in purchases per year (then 1%).
 But still, 3% on groceries at your local supermarket is a nice win.
-If you want to double down on this cash back perk, you may want to consider paying the $95 annual fee ($0 intro annual fee for the first year) for the Blue Cash Preferred® Card from American Express (see rates and fees): It offers 6% cash back at U.S. Supermarkets, up to $6,000 per year in purchases (then 1%).
+If you want to double down on this cash back perk, you may want to consider paying the $95 annual fee ($0 intro annual fee for the first year) for the Blue Cash Preferred® Card from American Express (see rates and fees): It offers 6% cash back at select U.S. Supermarkets, up to $6,000 per year in purchases (then 1%).
 Terms apply.

 It is worth noting that American Express pays out cash back rewards in the form of “Reward Dollars,” which can be redeemed as statement credits.